Adroiti/docs-for-code-review-tools/SwiftLint/lower_acl_than_parent.md

-Pattern: Malformed ACL for parent-definition
+Pattern: Malformed _ACL_ for parent-definition

 Issue: -

 ## Description

-Ensure definitions have a lower access control level than their enclosing parent
+Ensure definitions have a lower Access Control Level than their enclosing parent

 Examples of **correct** code:
 ```swift